raja-aiml/topic-explorer/README.md

-# 🧭 Topic Explorer
+# 🧭 AI Explorer

 ## Overview
-**Topic Explorer** is a command-line tool that generates structured prompts from YAML templates and interacts with Large Language Models (LLMs) like OpenAI's GPT and Ollama-based models.
+**AI Explorer** is a command-line tool that generates structured prompts from YAML templates and interacts with Large Language Models (LLMs) like OpenAI's GPT and Ollama-based models.
 It helps users create detailed prompts for AI interactions, retrieve model responses, and save them for further analysis.

 ---